datameet/maps/parliamentary-constituencies/README.md

 India - Map of Parliamentary Constituencies, 2014
 ====

-Parliamentary constituency boundaries data generated, cleaned, and verified at the [OpenDataCamp Bangalore Hackathon, 2014](http://odc.datameet.org/odcblr2014).
+Parliamentary constituency boundaries Scraped from an Indian Government Website

 **License**